csesoc/constitution/CONSTITUTION.rst

    #.
 The executive shall have the power to reasonably interpret which term constitutes the "term after the term of the course they enrolled in".
    #.
 A person shall also be an associate member of the society if:

       #.
-They have applied to a member of the club Executive of CSESoc to become an associate member, and
+They have applied to a member of the society Executive of CSESoc to become an associate member, and
       #.
 They would not cause a violation of the affiliation requirements of Arc, and
       #.
-They pay a membership fee, as set by the club Executive, and
+They pay a membership fee, as set by the society Executive, and
       #.
-They complete a membership form prepared by the club Executive.
+They complete a membership form prepared by the society Executive.
    #.
 An associate member whose membership is by application to the Executive shall cease to be a member of CSESoc at the end of the calendar year, unless they would otherwise retain that membership.
 #.
 Notwithstanding other provisions of this section, a person ceases to be a member of CSESoc if the person: